loomnetwork/loom-sdk-documentation/docs/en/how-to-get-contracts-verified.md

 ![Verify and Publish](/developers/img/get-contracts-verified-verify-and-publish.png)

-From here, click "Verify and Publish" and you'll be asked to fill a bunch of fields:
+From here, click "Verify and Publish" and you'll be asked to fill in a bunch of fields:

- - contract address: the address of your contract (in our case that's `0x28C4695E2168c86D5B928F1cf4Da5eb67D36f75F` but yours will be different)
+ - contract address: the address of the smart contract (in our case that's `0x28C4695E2168c86D5B928F1cf4Da5eb67D36f75F` but yours will be different)
  - contract name: MyLoomCoinFlattened
  - compiler: 0.4.24+commit.e67f0147
  - EVM version: default